Styler659/schsarthi/README.md

 To change the database, (Not Needed) Use DatabaseManager.py

-The application Works totally fine, without single error just make sure server is working it will say "Running on http://127.0.0.1:5000"
+Make sure server is working it will say "Running on http://127.0.0.1:5000"

+Images of working website are attached as well. details.png and schemes.png